DreamWeave-MP/S3ctors-S3cret-St4sh/s3maphore/README.md

 ---@return boolean
 function PlaylistRules.region(regionNames)

+--- Rule for checking whether combat targets match a specific type.
+This can be for NPCs, or specific subtypes of creatures, such as undead, or daedric.
+--- Valid values are listed under the TargetType enum.
+--- NOTE: These are hashsets and only `true` is a valid value.
+--- Inputs must always be lowercased.
+Yes, really.
+---
+--- Example Usage:
+---
+--- playlistRules.combatTargetType { ['npc'] = true }
+--- playlistRules.combatTargetType { ['undead'] = true }
+---@param targetTypeRules CombatTargetTypeMatches
+---@return boolean
+function PlaylistRules.combatTargetType(targetTypeRules)

+--- Rule for checking if the player is fighting vampires of any type, or clan.
+--- To check specific vampire clans, use the faction rule.
+---@return boolean
+function PlaylistRules.fightingVampires()

+--- Sets a relative or absolute limit on combat target levels for triggering combat music.
+---
+--- levelDifference rules may be relative or absolute, eg a multplier of the player's level or the actual difference in level.
+--- They may have a minimum and maximum threshold, although either is optional.
+--- Negative values indicate the player is stronger, whereas positive ones indicate the target is stronger.
+---
+--- Example usage:
+---
+--- This rule plays if the target's level is equal to or up to five levels bove the player's
+--- playlistRules.combatTargetLevelDifference { absolute = { min = 0, max = 5 } }
+---
+--- This rule is valid if the target's level is within half or twice the player's level.
+EG if you're level 20, and the target is level 10, this rule matches.
+--- playlistRules.combatTargetLevelDifference { relative = { min = 0.5, max = 2.0 } }
+---@param levelRule LevelDifferenceMap
+function PlaylistRules.combatTargetLevelDifference(levelRule)

+--- Checks whether or not an actor meets a specific threshold for any of the three dynamic stats - health, fatigue, or magicka.
+--- Any combination of the three will work, and one may use a maximum and/or a minimum threshold
+---
+--- Example usage:
+---
+--- Rule is valid if an actor has MORE than 25% health
+--- playlistRules.dynamicStatThreshold { health = { min = 0.25 } }
+---
+--- Rule is valid is an actor has LESS THAN 75% magicka.
+--- playlistRules.dynamicStatThreshold { magicka = { max = 0.75 } }
+---@param statThreshold StatThresholdMap decimal number encompassing how much health the target should have left in order for this playlist to be considered valid
+---@return boolean
+function PlaylistRules.dynamicStatThreshold(statThreshold)

+--- Rule for checking the rank of a target in the specified faction.
+--- Like any rule utilizing a LevelDifferenceMap, either min or max are optional, but *one* of the two is required.
+---
+--- Example usage:
+---
+--- playlistRules.combatTargetFaction { hlaalu = { min = 1 } }
+---@param factionRules NumericPresenceMap
+function PlaylistRules.combatTargetFaction(factionRules)

+--- Playlist rule for checking a specific journal state
+---
+--- Example usage:
+---
+--- playback.rules.journal { A1_V_VivecInformants = { min = 50, max = 55, }, }
+---@param journalDataMap NumericPresenceMap
+---@return boolean
+function PlaylistRules.journal(journalDataMap)
 ```

 All of these functions may be chained, used, ignored, or even reimplemented by you, as long as your playlist's `isValidCallback` returns true when it's supposed to play and false|nil when it isn't.